dixie007/AMConnect/README.md

 # AMConnect

 This is a basic Arduino sketch to connect to a Huqsvarna Automower generation 2 robot mower.
-In it's current state it connects to the Autoower and sends the status, location and debug data to a mqtt server.
+In it's current state it connects to the Autoower and sends the status, location and debug data to a mqtt server, Home Assistant is used to display and control the Auromower.

-The code should be seen as a Proof of Concept code and not a real product.
+Two versions were developed:
+1. With GPS, based on ESP32-WROOM-32 for lolin32
+2. Without GPS, based on WEMOS D1 Mini Pro ESP8266 CP2104

 Feel free to modify it as you see fit.